 Does Middle School or High School Youth Ministry cost anything?

 We ask that each middle school student bring $5/week or pay $50/year to help cover the cost of dinner (e.g. pizza).
-We also ask that each high school student pay $100 to help cover the cost of food, speakers, and other expenses.
+We also ask that each high school student pay $125 to help cover the cost of food and supplies.

 What can my child expect from the Youth Ministry?